apache/apisix/docs/en/latest/plugins/skywalking.md

 }'
 ```

-The skywalking plugin has been disabled now.
+The SkyWalking plugin has been disabled now.
 It works for other plugins.

-If you want to disable skywalking plugin totally, for example, stop the background report timer,
+If you want to disable SkyWalking plugin totally, for example, stop the background report timer,
 you need to comment out in the `config.yaml`:

 ```yaml